Indira Gandhi: Rule by decree

-Within a few months, President's rule was imposed on the two opposition party ruled states of Gujarat and Tamil Nadu thereby bringing the entire country under direct Central rule or by governments led by the ruling Congress party.
-Police were granted powers to impose curfews and detain citizens indefinitely; all publications were subjected to substantial censorship by the Ministry of Information and Broadcasting.
+Within a few months, President's rule was imposed on the two opposition-party-ruled states of Gujarat and Tamil Nadu, thereby bringing the entire country under direct Central rule or under the rule of governments led by the Congress party.
+Police were granted powers to impose curfews and detain citizens indefinitely, and all publications were subjected to substantial censorship by the Ministry of Information and Broadcasting.
 Finally, the impending legislative assembly elections were postponed indefinitely, with all opposition-controlled state governments being removed by virtue of the constitutional provision allowing for a dismissal of a state government on the recommendation of the state's governor.

 Indira Gandhi used the emergency provisions to change conflicting party members:

-Unlike her father Jawaharlal Nehru, who preferred to deal with strong chief ministers in control of their legislative parties and state party organizations, Mrs. Gandhi set out to remove every Congress chief minister who had an independent base and to replace each of them with ministers personally loyal to her...Even so, stability could not be maintained in the states...
+Unlike her father Jawaharlal Nehru who preferred to deal with strong chief ministers in control of their legislative parties and state party organizations, Mrs. Gandhi set out to remove every Congress chief minister who had an independent base and to replace each of them with ministers personally loyal to her...Even so, stability could not be maintained in the states...

 President Ahmed issued ordinances that did not require debate in the Parliament, allowing Gandhi to rule by decree.